laravel-streams/streams-api/README.md

 # Streams API

-A full-featured API package for the Streams platform.
+A full-featured API package for the Streams platform that gives you total control.

 ## [Documentation](https://streams.dev/docs/api/introduction)